 - C. resistance of the winding should be checked.

 - The filling of the compound in the cable boxes should be checked.
 After checking the above mentioned steps, the faults may be rectified accordingly.

-Thanks for reading about “current limiting reactor working.”
+Thanks for reading about “types of current limiting reactor.”
 For more details, visit Wikipedia.